kakkarja/Ezpub/README.md

 **Pubish to PyPI.**
 ```
+# For Windows only
 ezpub -p "\package-path\dist\*"

+# For MacOS X
+python3 -m twine upload package_path/dist/*
 ```
 **TAKE NOTE:**
 * **If token is not created yet, ~~it will start process "-t" automatically~~ user will be prompt to create first.**